Organizational Research Methods Impact Factor, Indexing, Ranking

 Publisher Name SAGE

-Editorial-in-chief Tine Köhler, University of Melbourne, Australia
+Editor-in-chief Tine Köhler, University of Melbourne, Australia

 Subject Category Decision Sciences